visgl/deck.gl/docs/api-reference/react/deckgl.md

 Remarks:
 - This query methods are designed to quickly find objects by utilizing the picking buffer.
 They offer more flexibility for developers to handle events in addition to the built-in hover and click callbacks.
 - Note there is a limitation in the query methods: occluded objects are not returned.
 To improve the results, you may try setting the `layerIds` parameter to limit the query to fewer layers.
-- * Since deck.gl is WebGL based, it can only render into a single canvas.
-Thus all its viewports need to be in the same canvas (unless you use multiple DeckGL instances, but that can have significant resource and performance impact).
+- * Since deck.gl is WebGL based (and WebGL contexts are limited to a single canvas), deck.gl can only render into a single canvas.
+Thus all views need to render into in the same canvas.
+(You could of course use multiple DeckGL instances, but that can have significant resource and performance impact).

-NOTE: replaces deprecated method `queryVisibleObjects`.

-### Experimental Properties

-These properties are considered experimental and can change in the next minor version of deck.gl.
-They are included as previews of functionality that is being developed.

-##### `viewports`

-A singe viewport, or an array of `Viewport`s or "Viewport Descriptors".

-* (`Viewport`|`Viewports[]`, optional) - A singe viewport, or an array of `Viewports` or "Viewport Descriptors".

-Default: If not supplied, deck.gl will try to create a `WebMercatorViewport` from other props (longitude, latitude, ...).

-This property should contain one or more ([`Viewport`](/docs/api-reference/viewport.md), optional)instances which represents your "camera" (essentially view and projection matrices, together with viewport width and height).
-By changing the `viewport` you change the view of your layers, e.g. as a result of mouse events or through programmatic animations.

-deck.gl will render all the viewports in order.

-If `viewports` is not supplied, deck.gl will look for web mercator projection parameters (latitude, longitude, zoom, bearing and pitch) and create a `WebMercatorViewport` (which is a subclass of `Viewport`).

 ##### `children`